Roger Casement: Family and education

-Casement was born in Dublin to an Anglo-Irish family, and lived in very early childhood at Doyle's Cottage, Lawson Terrace, Sandycove, a terrace that no longer exists, but that was on Sandycove Road between what is now Fitzgerald's pub and The Butler's Pantry delicatessen.
+Casement was born in Dublin and lived in very early childhood at Doyle's Cottage, Lawson Terrace, Sandycove, a terrace that no longer exists, but that was on Sandycove Road between what is now Fitzgerald's pub and The Butler's Pantry delicatessen.

 His father, Captain Roger Casement of the (King's Own) Regiment of Dragoons, was the son of Hugh Casement, a Belfast shipping merchant who went bankrupt and later moved to Australia.
 Captain Casement had served in the 1842 Afghan campaign.
 He travelled to Europe to fight as a volunteer in the Hungarian Revolution of 1848 but arrived after the Surrender at Világos.
-After the family moved to England, Roger's mother, Anne Jephson (or Jepson), of a Dublin Anglican family, purportedly had him secretly baptised at the age of three as a Roman Catholic in Rhyl, Wales.
-However, the priest who arranged his baptism in 1916 clearly stated that the claimed earlier baptism had been in Aberystwyth, 80 miles from Rhyl, raising the question as to why such a supposedly-important event should also become so misremembered.
+After the family moved to England, Roger's mother, Anne Jephson (or Jepson), had him secretly baptised at the age of three as a Catholic in Rhyl, Wales.
+However, the priest who arranged his baptism in 1916 clearly stated that the baptism had been in Aberystwyth, 80 mi from Rhyl.
+Confusion over the location of his baptism can be explained by Casement mistaking the placename after 48 years.
+Casement was later raised as a Protestant and remained such throughout his adult life.

 According to an 1892 letter, Casement believed his mother was descended from the Jephson family of Mallow, County Cork but the Jephson family's historian provides no evidence of this.
 The family lived in England in genteel poverty; Roger's mother died when he was nine.
 His father took the family back to Ireland to County Antrim to live near paternal relatives.
 When Casement was 13 years old, his father died in Ballymena, and he was left dependent on the charity of relatives, the Youngs and the Casements.
 He was educated at the Diocesan School, Ballymena (later the Ballymena Academy).
 He left school at 16 and went to England to work as a clerk with Elder Dempster, a Liverpool shipping company headed by Alfred Lewis Jones.

 Roger Casement's brother, Thomas Hugh Jephson Casement (1863–1939), had a roving life at sea and as a soldier, and later helped establish the Irish Coastguard Service.
 He was the inspiration for a character in Denis Johnston's play The Moon in the Yellow River.
 He drowned in Dublin's Grand Canal on 6 March 1939, having threatened suicide.